GandhiCloudLab/ibm-api-connect/02-install-in-aks/readme.md

 ### 7.4 Install the analytics CR

-1. Run the following command to deploy the same.
+1. Run the following command to deploy the CR.

 ```
 kubectl apply -f analytics_cr.yaml -n apiconnect